-An “extreme DUI” is a DUI where the defendant had a blood alcohol content of .15 or greater within two hours of driving or being in actual physical control of a vehicle as a result of alcohol consumed previously.
-Under normal circumstances, an “extreme DUI” is a class 1 misdemeanor, which is punishable by up to six months in jail, probation, and a maximum fine of $2,500.
-If you or somebody you love was charged with an extreme DUI, speak with a Phoenix extreme DUI lawyer at Stone Rose Law today to protect your legal rights and future.
+The term of “extreme DUI” is used then the defendant’s blood alcohol content was tested and found to be of .15 or greater within two hours of being in physical control of a vehicle or driving, due to alcohol previously consumed.
+Conviction of an “extreme DUI” usually results in a class 1 misdemeanor. the penalties for such a conviction can include probation, up to a six-month jail sentence, and a fine of no more than $2,500.
+If you find yourself facing an extreme DUI charge, it’s imperative that you speak with a Phoenix DUI lawyer today.
+The team at Stone Rose Law will begin working at once to protect your legal rights and future.

 The mandatory minimum criminal penalties for second offense extreme DUI (BAC .15 +):

-If you have been arrested and charged with an Extreme DUI, contact Stone Rose Law today to speak with a Phoenix extreme DUI lawyer regarding your case.
-Call (480) 498-8998 to schedule your free case evaluation.
+If you have been charged or arrested due to an Extreme DUI in Arizona, contact Stone Rose Law today to speak with a Phoenix extreme DUI lawyer regarding your case.
+Call (480) 498-8998 or contact our firm online to schedule your free case evaluation.